Equilibridix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 3 task displays the content of two files

 The 4 task prints the last 10 lines of a file

+The 5 task prints the first 10 lines of a file